-7. Please give your opinion on the reasons which incite informality in your sector: 8.
-To your opinion, being informal in your sector has more profit of more costs (not registered / tax evasion) and if you can articulate in details: 9.
-If you have somehow informality in your business, do you have a strategy to formalize in long term? □ Yes □ No
+10. In your opinion, being informal in your sector has more profit of more costs (not registered / tax evasion), and if you can articulate in detail: 13.
+What can be some of effective incentives t reduce informality in your sector?
+11. If you have somehow informality in your business, do you have a long-term strategy to formalise? □ Yes □ No 14.
+Can you suggest some incentives in the formalisation of the Albanian economy as whole?
+12. Do you think that penalties are necessary to reduce informality in the economy?
+If yes, to what level do you consider them as effective?